JonnyWen/ProjectISU/README.md

-To Do:
-Title for your project is about:
-This project is on Facial Recognition and its further application A sentence on the purpose of the project
+This project is on Facial Recognition and its further application to a school attendance system.
+A sentence on the purpose of the project
 Goal: What do you want to have finished by the middle of June?
 Technology used: What are you using to make the project?